khaledkzy/wordpress-module/README.md

 setting -> discussions ->
 > to modify the links of the post (newspapar might use dates) setting -> Permalinks ->
+> how to create a menu. you might need to make it show up if it didn't ( google it) create a page.
+Then go to apperance -> menu ->
+> btw if you click and drag on a menu slightly to the right side you can make it a sub menu ^_^